smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 There is need for logging within the `Router` implementation - this is a crucial area of business logic.
 As mentioned in the [Routing](#routing) section, we are permitted to log potentially sensitive data in cases where requests fail to get routed to an operation.

-In the case of AWS JSON 1.0 and 1.1 protocols, the request URI is always `/` putting it outside of the reach of the `@sensitive` trait and hence we have the option to log it before routing occurs.
+In the case of AWS JSON 1.0 and 1.1 protocols, the request URI is always `/`, putting it outside of the reach of the `@sensitive` trait.
+We therefore have the option to log it before routing occurs.
 We make a choice not to do this in order to remove the special case - relying on the logging layer to log URIs when appropriate.

 ### Internal Guideline